 Test Pressing Basics

-Every vinyl order, except for the Basic 12" Records in Euro Jackets, includes 4 test pressings.
+Our Deluxe 12" and 7" packages include 5 test pressings.
 They are used for proofing your vinyl record before full production begins.
 Here are key points to know:

 - Test pressings should not be used to gauge the quality of your mix or mastering work.
 Please make sure you are 100% happy with your recordings before submitting your master for vinyl manufacturing.

 - Test pressings ship approximately 4 weeks after approval of your art proofs.